luke-goddard/enumy/README.md

   - Each scan is given a unique ID
   - Multiple related scans are in the same file.
   - No more than one scan/test per function.

+### Scan types

+#### SUID/GUID Scan

+The idea of this scan is enumerate the system looking for [SUID](!https://www.hackingarticles.in/linux-privilege-escalation-using-suid-binaries/)/GUID binaries that are abnormal, or have weak permissions that can be exploited.

+#### File Capabilities Scan

+Recently the Linux kernel supports [capablities](!https://www.man7.org/linux/man-pages/man7/capabilities.7.html), this is the prefered way to give a file a subset of root's powers to mitigate risk.
+Although this is a much safer way of doing things, if you're lucky enough to find abnormal capabilities set on a file then it's quite possible that you can exploit the executable to gain higher access.
+Enumy will check the capabilties set on all executable files on the system.

+#### Interesting Files Scan

+This is more of a generic scan that will try and categorize a file based off it's contents, file extension and file name.
+Enumy will look for files such as private keys, passwords and backup files.

+#### Coredump Scan

+Coredump files are a type of ELF file that contains a process's address space when the program terminates unexpectedly.
+Now imagine if this process's memory was readable and contained sensative information.
+Or even more exciting, this coredump could be for an internally developed tool that seg faulted, allowing you to develop a zero day.

+#### Breakout Binary Scan

+Some file should never have SUID bit set, it quite common for a lazy sys admin to give a file like docker, ionice, hexdump SUID make a bash script work or there life easier.
+This scan tries to find some known bad SUID binaries.

+#### Sysctl Parameter Hardening

+[Sysctl](!https://linux.die.net/man/8/sysctl) is used to modify kernel parameters at runtime.
+It's also possible to query these kernel parameters and check to see if important secutiry measures like ASLR are enabled.

+#### Living Off The Land scan

+Living off the land is a technique used where attackers weponize what's allready on the system.
+They do this to remain stealthy amongst other reasons.
+This scan would enumerate the files that an attacker would be looking for.

+#### Dynamic Shared Object Onjection Scan

+This scan will parse ELF files for their dependencies.
+If we have write access to any of these dependencies or write access to any DT_RPATH and DT_RUNPATH values then we can create our own malicious shared object into that executable potentiall compromizing the system.

+#### SSH Misconfiguration Scan

+SSH is one of one of the most common services that you will find in the real world.
+It's also quite easy to misconfigure it.
+This scan will check to see if it can be hardened in anyway.